-This plan provides the framework to guide the nonurban Missouri health care coalition (HCC) to respond to all-hazard incidents among diverse health and medical entities supporting ESF-8 functions within the coalition's boundaries.
+This plan provides the framework to guide the Nonurban Missouri Healthcare Coalition (HCC) to respond to all-hazard incidents among diverse health and medical entities supporting Emergency Support Function Eight (ESF 8) functions within the coalition's boundaries.

 The HCC's primary role in response is to represent member organizations through multi-agency coordination and to support organizational incident management through information and resource coordination, collaboration and communication.
-This requires coordination among a broad spectrum of health care providers to include but not limited to hospitals, local public health agencies, emergency medical services and emergency management.
-HCC preparedness and response structures also incorporate representation from the 17 provider and supplier types outlined in the Centers for Medicare and Medicaid Conditions of Participation, mental/behavioral health providers, community and faith-based partners, as well as state and local governments.
+This requires coordination among a broad spectrum of health care providers to include but not limited to core members defined by the Administration for Strategic Preparedness and Response which include hospitals, local public health agencies, emergency medical services and emergency management.
+HCC preparedness and response structures also incorporate members from the 17 provider and supplier types outlined in the Centers for Medicare and Medicaid Conditions of Participation, mental/behavioral health providers, community and faith-based partners, state and local governments and other organizations involved in healthcare emergency management.

 All emergencies require a coordinated approach in which multiple disciplines and organizations, both public and private, work together.
-The health care coalition serves as the body to coordinate, collaborate, and communicate the response among a diverse group of healthcare organizations.
+The healthcare coalition serves as the body to coordinate, collaborate, and communicate the response among a diverse group of healthcare organizations.
 This role is essential given that disasters often necessitate public health and medical response.